Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 1. Discuss with my teammates, and design a game that we are all interested.
 2. Decide the game rules.
 3. Make team plan and personal plan for the project.

-### XP values:
-Communication: We communicate face to face or online everyday to find the most suitable game.
-We exchange our ideas to create the best solution to our problem.

 ## Team member name: